-MISSIONS IS A FAMILY CALLING
+MISSIONS IS A CALLING FOR THE WHOLE FAMILY

 We are Glyn and Naomi Johnston and we’re on a journey, adapting from being middle-class business owners in Hamilton, New Zealand to missionaries in Budapest, Hungary.
 Here you’ll find out more about our journey and what is involved in our version of modern-day Christian missions.